 A BRIEF HISTORY OF LPC

 Our newsletter is published monthly and distributed by email to the members and, at their request, to frequent visitors and friends.
 Anyone wishing to be added to the email distribution should contact the church office or indicate their interest on the friendship pad in the pew racks.

 Click here to view recent editions or the image to the right to see this month's edition.

-In September 1993 in a room rented from a bank building, a gathering of visionary-believers that would become Lowcountry Presbyterian Church began worshipping under the leadership of our organizing pastor, Dr. Frank R. Sells.
-Before the year ended, the small congregation moved into its own sanctuary built on ten acres of a wooded area near the town of Bluffton, South Carolina - at that time, barely noticed by the locals and vacationers on their way to and from Hilton Head Island.
+In September 1993 in a room rented from a bank building, a gathering of visionary-believers that would become Lowcountry Presbyterian Church began worshipping under the leadership of organizing pastor, Dr. Frank R. Sells.
+Before the year ended, the small congregation moved into its own sanctuary built on ten acres of a wooded area in the town of Bluffton, South Carolina - at that time, barely noticed by the locals and vacationers on their way to and from Hilton Head Island.
 In June of the following year, that congregation of 88 members was formally chartered by the Presbyterian Church (USA) and Charleston-Atlantic Presbytery.

 To accommodate our growing membership and our expanded community outreach, we moved into our current sanctuary in October 2000.
 The original sanctuary now serves as our Fellowship Hall and a meeting facility for church activities and many area organizations and nonprofits.
 Both facilities are wheelchair-friendly and have internet access.
 We continue to grow as a church and in faith, seeking together to be the church that Christ is calling us to be.